Aisha Abdul-Latif – LL.B (Hons), M.A

 Aisha appeared as a guest speaker at the Houses of Parliament on forced marriages and violence against women in June 2012, and at the European Human Rights Court in Rome for a conference organized by the Universal Peace Federation (UPF) in November 2012.

-Aisha has an MA in Immigration Law Policy and Practice from Birmingham City University.
+Aisha has an MA in International human rights law from Birmingham City University.
 She was previously a trainer with the Immigration Lawyers Practitioners’ Association and Gloucester Law Centre, and is a regular consultant for the Office of the Immigration Services Commissioner (OISC).
 Aisha has also worked with the Children’s Society in Oxford to deliver training courses for unaccompanied children from Afghanistan and Iraq.